-It is expected that the first loop goes over the z coordinate of the field map, then (after z changed from minimum to maximum) it is looped over the y coordinate, and the highest-level loop goes over x coordinate.
-However, if the order of looping is reversed in the field map, it can be specified using the keyword "variableIncreasingOrder xyz" placed in the field map before the line started with 0.
+It is expected that the we first loop over the z coordinate of the field map, then (when z changed from minimum to maximum) it is looped over y coordinate, and the highest-lever loop goes over x coordinate.
+Hoever, if the order of looping is reversed in the field map, it can be specified using the keyword "variableIncreasingOrder xyz" placed in the field map before the line started with 0.